jzhou316/Unsupervised-Sentence-Summarization/results_elmo_giga/README.md

-## Summaries Generated from Our Unsupervised Method for Gigaword Test Set
+**Summaries generated from our unsupervised method for Gigaword test set**